Wisconsin

 Data Privacy and AI Legislation in Wisconsin

-Wisconsin has not enacted a comprehensive consumer data privacy law as of April 2026.
+Wisconsin has not enacted a comprehensive consumer data privacy law.
 The legislature introduced Assembly Bill 172 and Senate Bill 166 in 2025, building on a previous attempt (Assembly Bill 466) that passed the Assembly in 2023 but failed in the Senate.
-Both current bills would require data controllers to conduct data protection assessments and provide consumers with rights to access, correct, and delete their personal data.
+AB 172/SB 166 would have required data controllers to conduct data protection assessments and provide consumers with rights to access, correct, and delete their personal data, but both bills failed to pass before the 2025-2026 legislative session ended on March 23, 2026, marking Wisconsin's second consecutive failed attempt at comprehensive privacy legislation.

 Wisconsin has not enacted standalone AI legislation, but the state's existing consumer protection and employment discrimination frameworks apply to AI systems.
-Wisconsin's Unfair Trade Practices Act (Wis.
-Stat. § 100.18) prohibits deceptive representations, which could apply to AI tool providers that misrepresent their data handling practices.
+Wisconsin's Unfair Trade Practices Act () prohibits deceptive representations, which could apply to AI tool providers that misrepresent their data handling practices.

 More Wisconsin Laws